dorianrm/BSV-Job-Search-Final-Metrics/README.md

 # BSV Job Search Final Metrics

 ## Foreword

-This document outlines the correct uses
+This document outlines the correct uses for a script written in Python meant to streamline the process in which data analysis on job search demographics/statistics is conducted.

+This script was developed during my time at Breakthrough Silicon Valley and is intended for continued use by their organization.